 The Alcazaba is easily ascended by its west face.

-Continue on the main path to a circular stone snow pit and another notice board.
+Back on the main path, continue to a circular stone snow pit and another notice board.

 5 minutes beyond is a signpost.
 A well-marked path to the left (north) goes down to Puerto del Saucillo.